-A successful international conductor suddenly interrupts his career and returns alone to his childhood village in Norrland, in the far north of Sweden.
-It doesn't take long before he is asked to come and listen to the fragment of a church choir, which practises every Thursday in the parish hall.
-Just come along and give a little bit of good advice.
-He can't say no, and from that moment, nothing in the village is the same again.
-The choir develops and grows.
-He makes both friends and enemies.
-And he finds love.Written by
+A successful international conductor (Michael Nyqvist) suddenly interrupts his career and returns to his childhood village in Sweden.
+He is asked to listen to the church choir and from that moment nothing in the village is the same again.
+The choir grows, and the conductor makes both friends and enemies and finds love.

 35 of 41 people found this review helpful.

 Was this review helpful to you?

 | Report this